Azhot/Entrevoisins/README.md

 ## EntreVoisins
-This repository is a fork of a fake Android app designed to encourage and facilitate mutual assistance between neighbours of a same district : animal care, small works, barter of objects, private lessons and many more services are available to users.
+This repository is a fork of an Android app designed to encourage and facilitate mutual assistance between neighbours of a same district : animal care, small works, barter of objects, private lessons and many more services are available to users.

 ## Motivation
 This app is the third project part of the [Openclassrooms](https://openclassrooms.com/) training course that I am pursuing in order to become an Android application developer.